Halffd/kwin/CONTRIBUTING.md

 ### Window Effects

 Window effects are located in `src/plugins`, one effect plugin per folder.
-Folder `src/plugins/private` contains the plugin (`org.kde.kwin.private.effects`) that exposes layouting properties and `WindowHeap.qml` for QML effects.
+Folder `src/plugins/private` contains the plugin (`org.kde.kwin_x11.private.effects`) that exposes layouting properties and `WindowHeap.qml` for QML effects.
 Not everything here is an effect as exposed in the configuration UI, such as the colour picker in `src/plugins/colorpicker`.

 Of note, the Effects QML engine is shared with the Scripting components (see `src/scripting`).